 The festival was founded in 2000 in the University Park as a student movement, fighting for democracy and freedom in Serbia and the Balkans.
 After the Yugoslavian general election in 2000, EXIT moved to the Petrovaradin Fortress in 2001.

-EXIT has gained international media attention over the years and it was featured in articles by CNN, The Guardian, The Sun, Euronews, New York Times, BBC, Forbes, The Times, MTV, Huffington Post, Conde Nast Traveller, Daily Mail, The Independent, Lonely Planet and many more.
+EXIT has gained international media attention over the years and it was featured in articles by CNN (“World’s Top 5 Festivals”), The Guardian (“World’s Best Festival”), The Sun (“One of Europe’s most popular music events”), Euronews, New York Times, BBC (“Top 3 Music Festivals”), Forbes (“Thanks to EXIT, Serbia is a festival hot spot worth your attention”), The Times (“Best European Festival”), MTV (World’s Best Festival”), Huffington Post, Conde Nast Traveller, Daily Mail, The Independent, Lonely Planet and many more.

 EXIT team organizes five events on five different locations in four countries in South-East Europe: EXIT Festival (Novi Sad, Serbia) in July, Sea Dance Festival (Budva, Montenegro) in August, Sea Star Festival (Umag, Croatia) in May, No Sleep Festival (Belgrade, Serbia) in November and Revolution Festival (Timișoara, Romania) in August.